skudsi490/ecommerce-django-react/commands.md

 git add Jenkinsfile
-git commit -m "Update Jenkinsfile v47" git push origin main
+git commit -m "Update Jenkinsfile v52" git push origin main

+You don't have to write the full code only give me the part/s need to be modified, change or updated

 docker build -t skudsi/ecommerce-django-react-frontend:latest -f frontend/Dockerfile .